cloudmaven/documentation/pages/faq/faq.md

 * You can easily build a web presence and use that to share data with collaborators or with the public

-## Q: As I am accustomed to my computing environment *persisting*... how do I understand the
+## Q: As I am accustomed to my computing environment *persisting*... how do I think about the
 ## cloud?
 It seems that my work could *evaporate* at any moment!!!

 Cloud platforms are designed and operated as multiply-redundant persistent resources.

+This is rather novel and important and is therefore worth repeating so allow us to phrase it another way:
+The traditional *on premise* computing environment persists as a physical object but eventually it wears out and fails.
+Say it has a lifespan of some 4 or 5 years.
+On the cloud a computing environment is created and maintained with multiple redundancy in perpetuity.
+There are no dedicated computers and therefore nothing breaks fails (or evaporates).
+Under this model the effort on your part shifts to cost management; paying for these resources under the utility model.

-What takes some getting used to is the scale up / scale down model of cloud operation.
+This approach to computing is fairly novel and involves a shift in thinking.
+Another aspect that goes with this and also takes some getting used to is the scale up / scale down model of cloud operation.
 Let's consider these in turn for a moment.

 When executing a computational task on a small cluster of computers you have an idea of how long it will take to finish.
 Modifying this task to run on a larger cluster might require time and effort; but comes with the benefit of finishing faster.
-On the cloud the 'larger cluster' can be enormous; it can be instantly available; and costs the same per compute task as the small cluster.
-That is: On the cloud ten computers running for 100 hours costs the same as 1000 computers running for one hour broadly speaking.
+On the cloud the 'larger cluster' can be enormous; it is instantly available; and it costs the same per compute task as the small cluster.
+Why?
+Because on the cloud ten computers running for 100 hours costs the same as 1000 computers running for one hour broadly speaking.
-This is called scaling *up*.
+This is scaling *up*.

 When you are developing code you may not need powerful computers.
 On the cloud you move your work environment to a small cheap computer.
 You can also **Stop** your cloud computer when it is not in use -- say over the weekend -- so that you are paying only a few cents to store the digital image of your work environment.
 Everything can be restarted again in a matter of a few minutes as needed.
-This is called scaling *down*.
+This is scaling *down*.